I got death threats after Abu Dhabi finale - Masi

 An inquiry by motorsport's governing body, the FIA, found "human error" was responsible for the incorrect application of the rules in the 2021 title decider.

-A first world championship victory for Dutchman Verstappen denied Hamilton a record eighth title.
+A first world championship victory for Verstappen denied Hamilton a record eighth title.

 "They were shocking," Masi, who formally left the FIA earlier this month, said of messages he received on Facebook.
 "Racist, abusive, vile, they called me every name under the sun.